What criteria to choose your fabrics?

 Fifth criterion: labels (and their price)

-Ecological and regional labels are increasingly important in fabric choice.
+Ecological and regional labels are increasingly important in fabric choices.
 Ecological labels like Oeko-tex and GOTS are the two best known.
-I wrote an article on this topic which you can find on the blog.
-It is true that this can be a criterion for choosing fabric for your sewing projects especially if the fabric is intended for children’s creations, for hygiene, or to be in contact with food...
-It depends on each person’s sensitivity.
+I wrote an article on this topic that you can find on the blog.
+It is true that this can be a criterion for choosing fabric for your sewing projects, especially if the fabric is intended for children’s creations, for hygiene, or for contact with food...
+It depends on individual sensitivity.

-It is also necessary to point out that all these measures to produce cleaner, to use organic natural fibres naturally come at a higher price than conventional production.
+It is also important to note that all these measures to produce cleaner, to use organic natural fibers naturally come with a higher price than conventional production.
 This is also a choice criterion to consider.

-In the shop, you will find some GOTS fabrics with a good quality/price ratio which was important to me and the vast majority of our fabrics are certified at least Oeko-tex (Atelier Brunette, Dashwood Studio, fabrics with Belgian patterns, our jerseys, plain poplins...)
+In the shop, you will find some GOTS fabrics with a good quality/price ratio, which was important to me, and the vast majority of our fabrics are certified at least Oeko-tex (Atelier Brunette, Dashwood Studio, Belgian patterned fabrics, our jerseys, plain poplins...)

 Sixth criterion: use and care